D4wnstar/aetherwisp/Wave mechanics/Mathematics/Polarization.md

 $$\hat{\mathbf{n}}=\cos \theta\ \hat{\mathbf{x}}+\sin \theta\ \hat{\mathbf{y}}$$
 where $\theta$ is called the **polarization angle**.

-On the other hand, you can use describe oscillations are something closer to rotations.
+On the other hand, you can describe oscillations as something closer to rotations.
 If this seems weird, imagine the wave as a corkscrew moving forward with the pointy end aimed forward.
 Instead of going up or down, you follow the surface of the corkscrew, which makes you *rotate*.
 Alternatively, it's like walking up a spiral staircase.
 You are "propagating" upwards, but also rotating around the direction of propagation (the column at the center of the stairs).
 That's circular polarization.

 :::image
 ![[CircularPolarization.gif]]